xcela/test-zk/docs/features/spell-checking.md

 Foam come with a spell checker.

 Misspelled words are highlighted, like hellow.
-You can place the cursor on top of the word, and press `cmd+.` for suggestions on how to fix the problem.
+You can place the cursor on top of the word, and press ctrl+.` for suggestions on how to fix the problem.

 You can configure the extension in the settings, for example to:
 - ignore certain files